-Research in the Division of Biomedical Sciences and Biochemistry (BSB) covers a wide range of disciplines that fit within two broad themes: Host/Pathogen Biology and the Biology of Membrane Proteins.
+Research in the Division of Biomedical Science and Biochemistry (BSB) covers a wide range of disciplines, much of which fits within two broad themes: Host/Pathogen Biology and the Biology of Membrane Proteins.

 The research strengths of the Division of Ecology and Evolution (E&E) include evolutionary genetics, epigenetics and genomics, behavioural, evolutionary, population and molecular ecology, phylogenetics, macroevolution and macroecology, population and conservation genetics and conservation biology.
 We use a wide range of approaches and study systems to address fundamental research questions from an evolutionary perspective.